mmdrn/bettermode-community/README.md

 VITE_AUTH_EMAIL="<your-auth-email>" # Default authentication email
 ```

+- **`VITE_DEFAULT_FETCH_POSTS_LIMIT`**: Sets the default number of posts to fetch per request.
+- **`VITE_DEFAULT_THEME`**: Specifies the application's default theme (e.g., "light" or "dark").
+- **`VITE_API_ORIGIN`**: The base URL for the Bettermode API.

 Important Notes:

 - **`VITE_AUTH_TOKEN`**: This is a critical value.
 You must add a real and valid JWT authorization token here to access the Bettermode API.
 If this token is incorrect or missing, the application will not be able to fetch posts or authenticate users properly.
 - **`VITE_AUTH_PASSWORD and VITE_AUTH_EMAIL`**:: These values are used for fake authentication.
-You can set any username and password here, but they must match what you input when logging in.
+You can set any email and password here, but they must match what you input when logging in.
 Upon successful login, the token from this environment variable will be stored in the user's cookies.
     After logging in with the correct credentials, the application will store a token key in the user's cookies, which will allow the user to access the posts list tied to that token.
-- **`VITE_DEFAULT_FETCH_POSTS_LIMIT`**: Sets the default number of posts to fetch per request.
-- **`VITE_DEFAULT_THEME`**: Specifies the application's default theme (e.g., "light" or "dark").
-- **`VITE_API_ORIGIN`**: The base URL for the Bettermode API.

 Authentication Flow: